Stockport, Disley and Whaley Bridge Railway: The Buxton extension

-The Midland felt that, simply for political reasons, the LNWR had built an inferior line.
-As Allport put it "The proposed railway, for some reason which does not appear on the face of it" is run along the high country where there is little or no population; and instead of taking the valley with a gradually rising ascent, "it goes up the steep gradient out of Buxton, to fall down again.
+The Midland Railway felt that, simply for political reasons, the LNWR had built an inferior line.
+As Allport put it:

+"The proposed railway, for some reason which does not appear on the face of it is run along the high country where there is little or no population; and instead of taking the valley with a gradually rising ascent, it goes up the steep gradient out of Buxton, to fall down again.
 The line appears to me to have gone up the hill for the sake of going down again."

 Work began in 1859 and progressed fairly smoothly.
 There were problems at Combs where there was to be a road underbridge.
 In the end, it proved necessary to divert the road to a point where the embankment was shallower.
 There was one tunnel planned – Eaves Tunnel.
 It had been expected to be 300 yards, but finished as 431 yards long.
 On the same stretch over the Barmoor, north of Dove Holes, a planned 87 feet deep cutting, became Barmoor Clough Tunnel of 111 yards.
 The company was now openly under the control of the LNWR with its secretary, C. E. Stewart, also the secretary of the SD&WBR.

 The line was open to Buxton on 30 May 1863.
 On the same day as the Midland line from Rowsley, although full passenger services did not begin until 15 June.